drips-network/app/docs/DEVELOPMENT.md

 You can preview the production build with `npm run preview`.

+## ⛓️ Default Chain

+Currently, the app fetches project- and Drip List data server-side when visiting the project or Drip List detail routes.
+Because we don't yet have a mechanism for communicating the client's current chain to the server, it will always fetch from the `DEFAULT_NETWORK` specified at the top of `wallet.store.ts`.
+During development, you may want to temporarily change the default network to the testnet you're connected to in order to ensure that any server-initiated Subgraph queries fetch data for the expected chain.

 ## 🌳 Environment

 There are a few environment variables required for the app to function.
 You can find an overview under `.env.template`.
-You'll need access credentials for Pinata and Tenderly.
+You'll need access credentials for Pinata, Tenderly and a Gelato Relay API key for claiming projects.

 ## 🧪 Tests